Proudly Made in America

 LIFETIME GUARANTEE ON TOOLING*: We are so confident in our tooling process we are willing to back it up.
 Any new tool purchased and built at Catalyst will include a limited lifetime guarantee.
 As long as molded plastic parts are being produced at the Catalyst facility, we will maintain and repair the tool(s) as needed to keep them in operating condition. *Certain restrictions apply.
 Contact us for additional details.

-PROUDLY AMERICAN MADE : Catalyst has complete in-house tooling, manufacturing, and production facilities.
+PROUDLY AMERICAN MADE : Catalyst in-house tooling, manufacturing, and production facilities are ISO 9001:2015 certified.
 We develop and manufacture all tooling domestically and do not outsource overseas as many tooling vendors do.
 This allows full control over quality and protects our client’s valuable intellectual property.

 Every project is different and the flexibility of our tooling process supports that diversity.
 We strive for customer success and our tooling processes have been developed with that goal in mind.